-Acquisition Related Costs
+Acquisition-Related Costs

-Year Ended
+Year E

-Decen Change
+Decemb Change

-(In thousands, except percentages) 2 022 2021 \$ %
+(In thousands, except percentages) 2023 2022 \$ %

-Acquisition related costs \$ 5,959 \$ 16,984 \$ (11,025) -64.9%
+Acquisition-related costs \$ 68,274 \$ 5,959 \$ 62,315 1045.7%

-Percentage of net sales 0.6% 1.8%
+Percentage of net sales 4.4% 0.6%

-Acquisition related costs decreased due to lower unfavorable changes in fair value of business acquisition liabilities, driven by changes in market conditions and the achievement of certain performance conditions.
+The increase of \$62.3 million in acquisition-related costs is due to costs incurred relating to the closing of the Merger, including investment banking, employee benefit and legal costs.
+It also includes an unfavorable change in fair value of business acquisition liabilities, driven by changes in market conditions and the achievement of certain performance conditions.